 Last year’s straw bale construction workshop season started with a huge project: the 5300 SF Eco Learning Center at Ferncliff outside of Little Rock, Arkansas.
 In this article you can check out some mind-numbing facts of some of the “behind the scenes” numbers that go into building a house.
 Some of them are truly amazing.

-I am often asked how many bales will be needed in my client’s straw bale houses.
+CALCULATING NUMBER OF BALES I am often asked how many bales will be needed in my client’s straw bale houses.
 I too have to know the answer to this on all of my own projects.
 There are a number of ways to calculate the bale requirements.
-Click the following link (www.strawbale.com/articles/straw_bales_house.html) to see an article I just wrote for […]
+Click the following link (www.strawbale.com/articles/straw_bales_house.html) to see an article […]

-Most codes require specific measurements for the density of a construction grade bale.
+HOW TO CALCULATE BALE DENSITY Most codes require specific measurements for the density of a construction grade bale.
 The code I work with calls for a bale density of at least 7 pounds per cubic foot of material.
-The bales I use measure 18″ wide x 14″ tall x 45″ long and weigh roughly 50 pounds.
-Many bales measure 18″ […]
+The bales I use measure 18″ wide x 14″ tall x 45″ long and weigh roughly 50 […]